Makerland/book/workshops/3dmodeling.md

 - height: 30mm
 - diameter: 5mm.

 2. Select both objects either by dragging a window over them, or by shift clicking both of them.
-Go to *“Adjust”* in the top bar on the right, and choose *“Align”* option.
+Go to *Adjust* in the top bar on the right, and choose *Align* option.

 3. Center align the cylinders in all three dimensions.

 4. Copy & paste the thin cylinder and again select all object and center align them in all dimensions.
 Rotate one of the thin cylinders 90 degrees.

+####

 ![](workshops/3dmodeling/image02.jpg) \ ![](workshops/3dmodeling/image01.jpg)

 5. Select the horizontal thin cylinder and the big one and group* them together using either keyboard shortcut or command from the top menu bar.

-> Group command in Tinkercad “welds” the objects together, you can unweld them simply by ungrouping them.
+> Group command in Tinkercad welds the objects together, you can unweld them simply by ungrouping them.

 6. Change the color of the grouped object.

 7. Change the diameter of the thin vertical to 20mm.
 Realign the objects.

-8. Click on the thin cylinder and set it to “Hole” in the inspector.
+8. Click on the thin cylinder and set it to Hole in the inspector.

 9. Group all objects together and congrats you have your first 3D model ready!

+####

 ![](workshops/3dmodeling/image00.jpg) \ ![](workshops/3dmodeling/image03.jpg)

-### 6. Use the basic modeling techniques you learned to create a gaming dice
+### Use the basic modeling techniques you learned to create a gaming dice
 Use the predefined dice model from the right menu bar & the numbers also found there.
 Feel free to experiment.

 ## Additional tasks